the good book corner

 About artikaaurorabakshi

-Artika Aurora Bakshi Artika Aurora Bakshi is the author of three well-acclaimed children’s books,My Little Sikh Handbook, My Little Sikh Handbook 2: Ardas, My Little Sikh Handbook: Travel Journal, and an anthology of stories, Hold On To Me.
+Artika Aurora Bakshi Artika Aurora Bakshi is the author of five well-acclaimed children’s books,My Little Sikh Handbook, My Little Sikh Handbook 2: Ardas, My Little Sikh Handbook: Travel Journal, My Little Sikh Handbook: The Mighty Sikh Empire, My Little Handbook of Feelings, and an anthology of stories, Hold On To Me.
 Her first story, set in Amritsar, during the pre-Partition period, All She Had Left, was published on Story Mirror.
+Her short stories have been published on Kitaab.
 She co-manages thegoodbookcorner.com, a manuscript help and book review site.
 Her passion for reading has led her to helping other writers with their manuscripts.
+She is a Contributing Editor for Nishaan, and the Associate Editor for SLIM Marketer.
 She comes from a family of lawyers and has a master’s degree in International Banking & Finance.
-Currently based in Sri Lanka, she teaches Commerce and History on a part-time basis at an international school and enjoys being part of the literary scene in Sri Lanka.
-A regular at the Galle Literary Festival and other literary events in Sri Lanka, Artika’s articles and book reviews have featured in the Daily Mirror, Daily News, The Ceylon Chronicle, and various blogs, such as, talkingcranes.com, sikhchic.com, sikhnet.com.
-She was actively involved with SAARC Women’s Association of Sri Lanka and was President of the Association in 2016.
+A regular at the Galle Literary Festival and The Ceylon Literary and Art Festival, Artika’s articles and book reviews have featured in the Daily Mirror, Daily News, The Ceylon Chronicle, and various blogs, such as, talkingcranes.com, sikhchic.com, sikhnet.com.
 An avid reader, Artika runs an online book club with a membership base of over 600 members.
-Her quotes are featured under soul.nightingale on Instagram and on Soul Nightingale by Artika Aurora Bakshi on Facebook.
-Artika is also working on her fourth children’s book in the My Little Sikh Handbook series and a second anthology of stories for adults.
+Her quotes are featured under soul_nightingale_artika on Instagram and on Soul Nightingale by Artika Aurora Bakshi on Facebook.
 You can reach Artika at bakshiartika@gmail.com .

 Leave a comment